aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

       InstanceType: "t3.nano"
 ```

-### Resources

-The resource section defines one resource, an [EC2 instance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html).
-The `InstanceType` property defines the type of EC2 instance.The intrinsic function `Fn::FindInMap` is used to lookup the value in the `EnvironmentToInstanceType` map.
+The `InstanceType` property defines the type of EC2 instance.
+The intrinsic function `Fn::FindInMap` is used to lookup the value in the `EnvironmentToInstanceType` map.
 The parameter `EnvironmentType` is passed as the top level key using the intrinsic function `Fn::Ref`.
-Finally, the second level key is specified as `InstanceType`

 ```yaml
 Resources: